 The same applies here.
 It might be tedious to describe each of your loops but it means they get used more and make it easier for people to find them.
 In your description you could mentioned what you used to create the loop, the feel of it, the speed, is it fast, slow, mellow, crazy, happy, sad.

-Dont use the description area to post links to your profile, facebook page, twitter account, try and sell things or anything other then describe the loop.
+Dont use the description area to post links to your soundcloud, facebook page, twitter account, try and sell things or anything other then describe the loop.
 Any files that do this are blocked and you no longer have access to upload.
-Loops with descriptions containing swearing will also be rejected.

 Dont ask people to 'credit' you in any way for using your loops